Emirates says its Boeing 787 deliveries delayed by at least a year | Business

 "Now we know for sure that's not going to happen in 2023.
 It may not even happen in 2024," Chief Operating Officer Adel Al Redha told reporters when asked about Dreamliner deliveries.
 He said the airline was in talks with Boeing over the delays to the 787 Dreamliner and 777X deliveries, though declined to comment further when asked if Emirates was seeking compensation.

+A Boeing spokesperson said deliveries would continue to be impacted, adding: "We are completing comprehensive inspections across 787 production and within the supply chain, while holding detailed, transparent discussions with the FAA (U.S. civil aviation regulator), suppliers and our customers."
 Two sources told Reuters in April that Boeing was planning to resume 787 deliveries in the second half of this year.
-Boeing, which has pushed back delivery of the 777X by four years to 2025, had no immediate comment on Al Redha's remarks.

 An industry source said contracts typically have a clause that allows the airline to cancel orders for single aircraft if delivery of that jet is delayed by more than a year.
 It was not clear if Emirates' contracts had this clause, but Al Redha said the airline wanted the 777X jets which although smaller are the closest in size to the Airbus A380 superjumbo.